What to look for in a checking account

 2.)
 What kind of accounts are available?

 Free, no-interest checking accounts work well for people who want to keep expenses and their minimum deposit low.
 However, if you want your money to work for you, opt for an interest-bearing checking account.
-These accounts typically require a higher minimum balance and sometimes have other requirements.
+From simple checking to high yield checking, these accounts typically require a higher minimum balance and sometimes have other requirements.

 At Consumers, you can choose from three types of checking accounts: